Futu Research | ETF Investment Research

 Bitcoin ETF

-There are 3 Bitcoin Spot ETFs and 2 Bitcoin Futures ETFs in Hong Kong.
-As of May 23, 2025, the Hong Kong Bitcoin ETF entry fee is as low as HK$861.5!
-And the US Securities Exchange (SEC) has now approved 11 Bitcoin spot ETFs to be listed for professional investors to trade.
+Hong Kong has a total of 3 Bitcoin spot ETFs and 2 Bitcoin futures ETFs.
+As of the Hong Kong stock market's closing price on May 23, 2025, the entry fee for Hong Kong Bitcoin ETFs is as low as HK$861.5!
+Meanwhile, the U.S. Securities and Exchange Commission (SEC) has currently approved the listing of 11 Bitcoin spot ETFs, available for trading by professional investors.

 Cryptocurrency ETF